Multicyclic norias: a first-transition approach to extreme values of the currents: Results

 This quantity has been given an operational thermodynamic interpretation in Refs.\,\cite{polettini2019effective,bisker2017hierarchical} as follows.
 By Eqs.\,(\ref{eq:explicit}) and (\ref{eq:ten}) we have

 where in the second expression $p^\varnothing_\infty = \lim_{t \to \infty} p^\mathcal{X_\varnothing}_{t}$ is the stationary probability of the system where transition $1 \leftrightarrow 2$ is removed, i.e. $R^\varnothing p^\varnothing_\infty = 0$ (see Appendix \ref{app2} for a direct proof; the distribution is unique by the assumption that edge $1 \leftrightarrow 2$ is not a bridge).
-Notice that this is a stalling system, that is, one where (by non-existence of the transition!) the mean stationary current $\langle \dot{c} \rangle^\varnothing = \rho(1|2) p^\varnothing_\infty(2) - \rho(2|1) p^\varnothing_\infty(1)$ vanishes.
+Notice that this is a stalling system, that is, one where (by non-existence of the transition!) the mean stationary current $\langle \dot{c} \rangle^\varnothing = \rho(1\vert 2) p^\varnothing_\infty(2) - \rho(2\vert 1) p^\varnothing_\infty(1)$ vanishes.

-Let us now parametrize rates according to the principle of local detailed balance
+Let us now parametrize rates according to the principle of local detailed balance \cite{maes2021local, esposito2010three}

-in terms of a energy increment $\delta q_{xx'} = - \delta q_{x'x}$ and a temperature profile $T_{xx'} = T_{x'x}$ describing local bath degrees of freedom.
+in terms of a energy increment $\delta q_{xx'} = - \delta q_{x'x}$ and a temperature profile $T_{xx'} = T_{x'x}$ describing { the influence of a local bath's degrees of freedom}.
 We assume that temperature $T_{12}$ is specific of transition $1 \leftrightarrow 2$ (that is, its variation does not affect other rates).
 Then it was proven \cite{polettini2019effective} that there exists a value $T^\varnothing_{12}$ for which the mean current stalls (but here the transition is possible!).
 Nevertheless, a simple argument shows that the stationary values $p^\varnothing_\infty(2)$ and $p^\varnothing_\infty(1)$ are the same as in the system where the transition is removed altogether (see Appendix \ref{app3}).
 We therefore have

 leading to $p_\infty^\varnothing(2)/p_\infty^\varnothing(1) = -\delta q_{12} / T^\varnothing_{12}$ and